A patient guide to foot Orthoses & Insoles (Orthotics)

 Foot Orthoses or Orthotics are medical devices that fit into shoes to improve foot function and comfort by supporting the foot and changing and reducing the load and stress that is loaded through the foot and leg during walking, running and activity.

-There are a vast availability and designs in foot orthoses; there is no one size or shape that fits all.
+They are designed for the function they are trying to achieve so there is a vast availability and designs; there is no one size or shape that fits all.

 Foot orthoses are used for used for a wide range of foot and leg problems, in all populations and ages.
 Often used in combination with other treatments, such as a change in footwear, and stretching and strengthening regimes.

 What conditions are foot orthoses are used for?

 They are used part of a treatment plan.
 At Evolution Podiatry we recommend there use as part of a treatment plan, not just in isolation.
 This includes stretching and strengthening rehabilitation of weak or painful structures.